-In 1985, a little game called Super Mario Bros released for the Nintendo Entertainment System, and the video game industry was both saved and changed forever.
-Fast forward 35 years, and Mario and friends are arguably still the most iconic faces in all of gaming with constant game releases of all types and support from people of all ages.
+In 1985, a little game called Super Mario Bros was released for the Nintendo Entertainment System, and the video game industry was saved and changed forever.
+Fast forward to today, and Mario and Co are still kicking, with countless hit games, spinoffs, and an animated movie all under his belt.

 Super Mario Sunshine

 Super Mario Sunshine is by no means a bad game; its pretty great in our opinion, but since its original release in 2002 and even in the version released in the 3D All Stars bundle, it has not aged quite as well as some of the mustached heroes’ other outings.
 With its unique approach to platforming, thanks to your water-powered jetpack FLUDD, exciting areas, and a pretty sizeable amount of content, it’s got a lot going for it.
 However, it was, and still is, a little rough around the edges.

 If we could see a full remaster with some tweaks and fixes to the game’s shortcomings and new visuals and quirks using the Switch’s features, Super Mario Sunshine would get another chance to wow players with its great gameplay and setting and get the love it deserves.

 Super Mario Galaxy and Super Mario Galaxy 2

 We know Super Mario Galaxy got a rerelease on the Nintendo Switch back in 2020, but we have yet to see a full remaster of what many consider to be one of Mario’s best outings and its sequel.
 Given the time it’s been since Super Mario Galaxy release and the quality of the newest Mario titles, it seems fitting to give this fan favorite a facelift.